 3. Which kinds of data should be anonymized?

 Data anonymization is typically applied to datasets that contain sensitive or personally identifiable information (PII).
-Some data types that need to be anonymized include healthcare data, financial data, geolocation data, HR & employee data, market research & customer data, legal data, and online activity data.
+Some data types that need to be anonymized include healthcare data, financial data, geolocation data, HR & employee data, market research & customer data, legal data, online activity data, and information from health coaching software.

 4. What are the disadvantages of data anonymization?